-Other sawing devices are acceptable based on performance, and with the approval of the Engineer.
+Other sawing devices are based on acceptable performance, and with the approval of the Engineer.

 Keep at least one stand-by saw and an adequate supply of blades on the project during the sawing operations.

 ASPHALT SURFACING AND ASPHALT RECYCLING EQUIPMENT